-When we think of Marvel Cinematic Universe today, we associate it with one of Hollywood’s biggest brand, a multi-billion-dollar business and our favourite superheroes.
+Today, when we think of the Marvel Cinematic Universe, we associate it with our favourite superheroes, one of Hollywood’s biggest brand, a multi-billion-dollar business.

 TL;DR: Marvel’s journey from bankruptcy to billions and personal finance

-Editor’s Note: There will be NO SPOILERS for AVENGERS: Infinity War in this article.
+Editor’s Note: There will be NO SPOILERS for AVENGERS: Endgame in this article.
 I promise!

 How much does Marvel Cinematic Universe profit from each movie?